Selection Criteria

 • Letters and Sciences units totaling 135 for seniors and 90 for juniors.

-• Seventy-five units completed for letter-grade credit at Davis.
+• Seventy-five units completed for credit at UC Davis, with letter grade (not P/NP).

 • College preparatory level mathematics.

-• Breadth in the course record: twelve units completed for letter-grade credit in the humanities, natural sciences, and social sciences.
+• Breadth in the course record: twelve units completed for letter-grade credit in each area: humanities, natural sciences and social sciences (GE areas AH, SE and SS).

 Selection Process:

-The Committee on Members in Course, composed of academic members of Phi Beta Kappa, reviews transcripts and recommends to the resident members of the Society students whose records meet the criteria.
+The Committee on Members in Course, composed of resident members of Phi Beta Kappa, reviews records provided by the registrar.
+The committee then recommends to all resident members of the UC Davis chapter of Phi Beta Kappa, those students whose records meet the criteria.
+Members vote to elect new members during Spring Quarter.
 There is no automatic right to election.
-The committee may apply judgment, for example, in cases where there is extensive student-option pass-fail grading, especially in the major.
-Questions about qualification are welcome and will be considered.
+We look for students who demonstrate curiosity and interest in several subject areas.
+See the current PBK Society Membership Stipulations for more details.
+The committee may apply judgment, for example, in cases where there is non-course experience with foreign language, or extensive student-option pass/no pass grading.
+Questions about qualification are welcome and will be considered (contact us at [email protected]).

-Transcripts of juniors and seniors in the College of Letters and Sciences, and the College of Biological Sciences are automatically reviewed if the GPA and units in residence requirements are met.
-Names of additional students who may meet the requirements are solicited from faculty and staff advisers.
+Records of juniors and seniors in the College of Letters and Sciences, and the College of Biological Sciences, are automatically reviewed if the GPA and units-in-residence requirements are met.
+Names of additional students who may meet the requirements are solicited from faculty and staff advisors.